59de44955ebd/pycurl-7.45.2-cp312-cp312-win_amd64.whl/README.md

 PycURL wheel for Python 3.12.0/Windows x64

-Since compiling [PycURL](https://github.com/pycurl/pycurl) for Windows is quite hard, here a wheel for convenience.
+Since compiling [PycURL](https://github.com/pycurl/pycurl) for Windows and Python 3.12.x is rather complicated, here such a wheel for convenience.

 ## Usage: